All Products

 SELECT id, name, age, birth, dateadd(birth,1,'mm') AS birth_dateadd FROM students;

-• user-defined function (UDF): To use a UDF, you must write the function code, upload the code as a resource, and register the function.
-For more information, see Resource Management.
+• User-defined function (UDF): To use a UDF, you must write the function code, upload the code as a resource, and then register the function.
+For specific steps, see Resource Management.

-1. On the right side of the node editing page, configure the parameters in the Run Configuration pane.
+1. In the node editor, configure the parameters in the Run Configuration pane on the right.

 Parameter